jgiacomini/Tiny.RestClient/README.md

 * Upload file
 * Optimized http calls
 * Typed exceptions which are easier to interpret
+* Timeout exception throwed if the request is in timeout (by default HttpClient send OperationCancelledException, so we can't make difference between a user annulation and timeout)
 * Provide an easy way to log : all sending of request, failed to get response,  and the time get response.
 * Support of export requests to PostManCollection